esp-rs/book/src/writing-your-own-application/generate-project/index.md

 ## `esp-idf-template`

-`esp-idf-tempalte` is based on [`cargo-generate`][cargo-generate], a tool that allows you to create a new project based on some existing template.
+`esp-idf-template` is based on [`cargo-generate`][cargo-generate], a tool that allows you to create a new project based on some existing template.
 In our case, [`esp-idf-template`][esp-idf-template] can be used to generate an application with all the required configurations and dependencies.

 1. Install `cargo generate`:
     ```shell